react-auth-kit/react-auth-kit/docs/getting_started/index.md

 ## :material-cloud-download: Installation

-React-Auth-Kit and all it's plugins are available as a npm package.
+React-Auth-Kit and all its plugins are available as a npm package.

 <div class="grid cards" markdown>